helmutcarter/bioinformatics_utilities/motif_counter/README.md

-# Helmut A Carter's Bioinformatics Utilities Portfolio

-## motif_counter.py
+# motif_counter.py
-To use: edit the variables at the top with your motif of interest and query sequence.
+##To use: edit the variables at the top with your motif of interest and query sequence.
 No dependencies.

-Dependencies:
+##Dependencies:
 - none